susnil/FutureMirror/README.md

 The app can show the viewer different kinds of information in the form of widgets, such as calendar, name days and news updates.

-`Choose your language`
+Firstly, choose your language and read the instructions `Choose your language`

 [EN](https://github.com/susnil/FutureMirror/blob/master/doc/README.en.md)